igorkulman/thinkserver/README.md

 ### Power consumption measurements

-In idle all the docker containers are running but just Pi-Hole + cloudflared respond to DNS queries from my network, the other containers do not really do antyhing.
+In idle all the docker containers are running but just AdGuardHome responds to DNS queries from my network, the other containers do not really do anything.

 | State 							| Power usage 		|
 | ---- 								| ----------------- |